 - use of mathematical techniques to analyse and solve hardware and software problems

-- analyse experimental and simulation results and determine their strength and validity
+- analysing experimental and simulation results and determining their strength and validity

-- apply quantitative methods and computer software relevant to electronic engineering to solve engineering problems
+- applying quantitative methods and computer software relevant to electronic engineering to solve engineering problems

 You gain transferable skills in the following: